lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/lennardjones.rst

 ..  container:: justify

-    *Explanations:* Three variables have been defined in order to print the kinetic energy and the potential energy of the system in the file named *energy.dat*.
+    Three variables have been defined in order to print the kinetic energy and the potential energy of the system in the file named *energy.dat*.
 Then, in the run section, the fix *nve* is used to update the